Al-Arabi SC (Qatar)

-Al-Arabi Sports Club (النادي العربي الرياضي) is a Qatari sports club based in Doha.
+Al-Arabi Sports Club (النادي العربي الرياضي) is a Qatari sports club based in the capital city Doha.
 Founded in 1952, the most prominent team of the club is the football team that competes in the Qatar Stars League.
-The club's home ground is the 13,000-seat Grand Hamad Stadium, where they have played since their establishment.
+The club's home ground is the 44,400-seat Al Thumama Stadium, where they have played since 2023.

-Al-Arabi had their first major success in 1978, winning the Emir of Qatar Cup, and won various titles during the 1980s and 1990s.
+Al-Arabi had their first major success in 1978, winning the Emir of Qatar Cup, followed by various titles during the 1980s and 1990s.
 The club enjoyed their greatest period of success in those two decades, winning 17 major trophies.
 Domestically, Al-Arabi have won seven league titles, eight Emir of Qatar Cups, one Qatar Crown Prince Cup and six Qatar Sheikh Jassem Cups.
+Whilst they have also recently won the Qatar X UAE Super cup April 2023.
+This is their first International success.
+They have faced Sharjah FC and won.

 Al-Arabi's regular kit colours are red shirts and shorts with red socks.
 The club's crest has been changed several times in attempts to re-brand the club and modernise its image.
 The current crest, featuring a ceremonial falcon, is a modification of the one introduced in the early 1950s.
-They are known for having one of the largest fan bases in Qatar next to rivals Al Rayyan.
-In terms of championships won, they are the second most successful club on a local level after Al Sadd.
+They are known as having the largest fan base in Qatar.
+The AFC conducted a survey on their official website to determine the most prominent fan base in Qatar, revealing that Al-Arabi secured the top position with 41% of the votes, closely followed by Al-Rayyan in second place.
+In terms of championships won, they are the second most successful club domestically after Al-Sadd.
 Al-Arabi is known by various nicknames including "Dream Team", "The Red Devils", and "Century Club".

 History

-Foundation (1952–1990)
+Foundation (1952–1972)

-The club was founded in 1952 under the name "Al-Tahrir", making them the second oldest team in Qatar.
-In 1957, the club merged with Al-Wehda, a club founded which was founded on that year led by Mohamed Ali Ahmed Al-Ansari, after playing a friendly.
+The club was founded in 1952 under the name "Shabab Al-Sharq" which was eventually changed to "Al-Tahrir" in 1956.
+The next year, the club merged with Al-Wehda, a club founded in the same year under the leadership of Mohamed Ali Ahmed Al-Ansari, after playing a friendly.
 They merged under the name of Al-Wehda.
-Al-Wehda did not play out Qatar or host any foreign clubs due to lack of financial possibilities for the club.
-In 1972, the club integrated under their current name, Al Arabi.
+Al-Wehda did not play outside of Qatar nor host any foreign clubs due to its limited budget.

+In 1972, the club rebranded under the name, Al-Arabi.
 The first president of the club was Ahmed Ali Ahmed Al-Ansari.

-Al-Arabi was known for having one of the largest fan bases in all of Qatar, as well as other Gulf states, and was well-known overseas.
-Their popularity outside of the Middle East was bolstered by their achievements and national team players, until 2003 when it reached its peak with the signing of Argentine legend Gabriel Batistuta.
+Al-Arabi was known for having one of the largest fan bases in all of Qatar, as well as in other Gulf states, and was well-known overseas.
+Their popularity outside the Middle East was bolstered by their achievements and national team players, until 2003 when it reached its peak with the signing of Argentine legend Gabriel Batistuta.

-It placed 14th place in the International Federation of Football History & Statistics's 1901–2000 Asian Club of the Century.
+It placed 14th in the International Federation of Football History & Statistics's 1901–2000 Asian Club of the Century poll.